iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 \end{aligned}
 $$

-we had bridged the Nesterov generic method to the framework of proximal gradient via envelope the interpretation.
+we had bridged the Nesterov generic method to the framework of proximal gradient via the forward backward envelope interpretation.